Education

 Fellowship Program Overview

-We thank you for your interest in the University of Virginia (UVA) nephrology fellowship program.
-To join UVA nephrology means you will be a part of a long and rich tradition of clinical, academic, and research excellence.
-We aim to produce physicians with lifelong learning habits, superior clinical skills, and professionalism.
+We thank you for your interest in the University of Virginia (UVA) Nephrology Fellowship Program.
+To join UVA Nephrology means you will be a part of a long and rich tradition of clinical, academic, and research excellence.
+We aim to produce physicians with lifelong learning habits, outstanding clinical skills, and superior professionalism.
 Our faculty are recognized nationally and internationally in research, education, and clinical care and are committed to excellence in our missions.
-An emphasis on mentorship and collaboration is at our core, and we are confident your training at UVA will be unlike any other.
+We emphasize mentorship and collaboration at our core, and we are confident your training at UVA will be unlike any other.

 The University of Virginia Health System is a large geographical region referral center.
 This allows our trainees to manage a wide variety of cases ranging from simple and common renal diseases to rare and complex issues under the direct supervision of our full-time faculty.
-Our clinical fellows provide consultative care to patients in eight different intensive care units (two medical, one surgical, one trauma, two cardiothoracic, one coronary care, and one neurology and neurosurgery ICU during ICU rotation.
-Fellow trainees will master all modalities of extracorporeal therapies, such as intermittent and continuous hemodialysis, peritoneal dialysis, and therapeutic apheresis.
-In their continuity clinics, fellows provide longitudinal care to individuals with different kidney diseases or electrolyte disorders.
-They also follow up with chronic hemodialysis patients in our in-campus hemodialysis facility and attend the home dialysis clinic to care for individuals on chronic home hemodialysis or peritoneal dialysis.
-Our robust kidney and pancreas transplant program provides hands-on experience managing complex transplant recipients.
-Fellows interested in pursuing further training in kidney transplantation need to apply for an additional year of kidney transplant fellowship.
+Our clinical fellows provide consultative care to patients in eight intensive care units (two Medical, one Surgical, one Trauma, two Cardiothoracic, one Coronary Care, and one Neurology and Neurosurgery ICU) during ICU rotations.
+Fellow trainees master all modalities of extracorporeal therapies, including intermittent and continuous hemodialysis, peritoneal dialysis, and therapeutic apheresis.
+In their continuity clinics, fellows provide longitudinal care to individuals with various kidney diseases and electrolyte disorders.
+They also follow chronic hemodialysis patients in our on-campus hemodialysis facility and attend the Home Dialysis Clinic to care for individuals on chronic home hemodialysis or peritoneal dialysis.
+Our robust Kidney and Pancreas Transplant Program provides hands-on experience managing complex transplant recipients.
+Fellows interested in pursuing further training in kidney transplantation must apply for an additional year of kidney Transplant Fellowship.

 Fellows are required to complete scholarly and quality improvement activities under the guidance of their research mentors.
 In addition, each fellow identifies a career mentor to monitor their progress continuously.